 - Repair your downspouts as needed and ensure the joints fit correctly.

-- Use splash blocks, an irrigation pipe, or extension to divert downspouts away from the house.
+- Use splash blocks, an irrigation pipe, or an extension to divert downspouts away from the house.

-Of course, the best way to maintain your roof is to rely on professionals who know how to keep your gutters in the best shape possible.
+Of course, the best way to maintain your roof is to rely on professionals!

 Keep Your McFall Roof Safe With Clean, Functional Gutters